jeffschwartz/preamble/preamble.2.1.md

 Default value = 'ui-test-container'.
 Override this to use a different ID for the UI test container DOM element.
 #### **hidePassedTests**
 Default value = false.
 Set it to true to hide passed tests.
+#### **shortCircuit** <span class="added"><small>v2.1</small></span>
+Default value = false.
+Set it to true to cause Preamble to imediately terminate running any further tests and to then produce its coverage, summary and detail report.
+This is a convenient option to use if your suites take a long time to run.

 ### In-line Configuration
 Begining with v2.0, you can call _**configure**_ directly from within your test scripts.: